-The rationale of the study is to provide an overview of common antipsychotic prescribing in Europe among people with dementia, and to describe the characteristics of patients initiating antipsychotics.
+The rationale of the study is to provide an overview of common antipsychotic prescribing in Europe, and to describe the characteristics of patients initiating antipsychotics.
 This may help to contextualize information contained in future antipsychotic periodic safety update reports.

 Research question and objectives